parikhshiv/SpeechGenius/my-project-proposal/phases/phase5.md

 # Phase 5: Votes (1 days)

-*First thooo: add images to annotations and comments, and delete/update functions to current user's annotations and comments*
+*Add update functions to everything but speeches* *First thooo: searchbar, and UPDATE functions to current user's annotations and comments*

 ## Rails